“`xml

 Creating an AWS Certification Account

-To start your AWS Certification journey, you’ll need to set up an account.
+To kick off your AWS Certification journey, you’ll need to create an account.

-Go to the AWS Certification website and click “Create an AWS Certification Account.”
-Fill in your details and pick a username and password.
+Just zip over to the AWS Certification website and click on “Create an AWS Certification Account.”
+Fill in your info, pick a username and password, and voilà!
+Your account is ready.

-Once your account is ready, you can view available exams.
+Once your account is set up, peruse the available exams.

 - AWS Certified Cloud Practitioner